 In addition to the requirements laid down in 9.1.0.40.2.1 to 9.1.0.40.2.3, 9.1.0.40.2.5, 9.1.0.40.2.6, and 9.1.0.40.2.9, fire-fighting systems using K2CO3 forming dry aerosol as the extinguishing agent shall comply with the following provisions:

-(a) The fire-fighting system shall have a type-approval pursuant to MSC/Circ.
+(a) The fire-fighting system shall have a type-approval pursuant to an international or national standard recognised by one of the Member States MSC/Circ.
 1270;

 (b) Each room shall be provided with its own firefighting system;

-(c) The dry aerosol-forming extinguisher is stored in specially provided unpressurised tanks in the room to be protected.
-These tanks shall be fitted in such a way that the extinguishing agent is dispensed evenly.
+(c) The dry aerosol-forming extinguisher is extinguishing agent must be stored in specially provided unpressurised tanks in the room to be protected.
+These tanks shall be fitted in such a way that the extinguishing agent is dispensed evenly in the room.
 In particular the extinguishing agent shall also work underneath the deck plates;

 (d) The triggering of the fire-fighting system shall be carried out by means of an electrical control device as referred to in 9.1.0.40.2.15 (c).
 Each tank is separately connected with the triggering device;

-(e) The quantity of dry aerosol-forming extinguishing agent relative to the room to be protected shall be at least 120 g per m3 of the gross volume of this room; and
+(e) The quantity of dry aerosol-forming extinguishing agent relative to the room to be protected shall be at least 120 g per m3 of the net volume*** of this room.
+This net volume is calculated according to international or national standards recognised by one of the Member States.
+It shall be possible to supply the extinguishing agent within 120 seconds.

 (f) The tanks containing extinguishing agent shall be replaced after 15 years.
 The emergency power supply batteries shall be replaced after no more than 6 years.”

+9.1.0.40.2 Move current 9.1.0.40.2.14 to a new 9.1.0.40.2.16 to read as before:

+“9.1.0.40.2.16 Fixed fire-extinguishing system for physical protection

 NOTE: Similar amendments are necessary in sections 9.3.X.40.2.X of the ADN.